Split Testing Vs A/B Testing: When to use what

 Even if it seems like one version within your tests is winning, you shouldn’t ever stop a test early.

-Never quit running a test until you reach the sample size that you predetermined before setting it up, no matter what the results might look like early on.
+Never quit running a test until you reach the sample size that you predetermined before setting it up.

 This theory has been demonstrated in previous research, where tests were run longer than initially planned by two times, four times, and eight times to test the effect of length on confidence levels.